-The land use component of the Preliminary Recommended Plan presents a development pattern and recommendations that accommodate projected growth in regional population, households, and employment in a sustainable manner consistent with VISION 2050 plan objectives through a focus on compact development.
+A major focus of the Preliminary Plan is on achieving more compact development.
+The land use component of the Preliminary Recommended Plan focuses on compact development and presents a development pattern and recommendations that accommodate projected growth in regional population, households, and employment in a sustainable manner consistent with VISION 2050 plan objectives.
 The compact development proposed under the Preliminary Plan ranges from high-density development such as TOD, to neighborhoods in smaller communities with single-family housing within easy walking distance of neighborhood amenities such as parks, schools and businesses.
 This range of development is proposed because it has a number of benefits, including:

-- Walkable neighborhoods that encourage active lifestyles and a sense of community - Minimizing impacts on natural and agricultural resources - Minimizing impacts to water resources and air quality - Reducing the distance needed to travel between destinations - Supporting public transit connections between housing and employment - A variety of housing options near employment - Positioning the Region to attract potential workers and employers
+- Walkable neighborhoods that encourage active lifestyles and a sense of community - Minimizing impacts on natural and agricultural resources - · Minimizing impacts to water resources and air quality - Reducing the distance needed to travel between destinations - Supporting public transit connections between housing and employment - A variety of housing options near employment

-- Meeting the needs of the Region's aging population - Minimizing the cost of public services - Maximizing redevelopment in areas with existing infrastructure
+- Positioning the Region to attract potential workers and employers - · Meeting the needs of the Region's aging population - Minimizing the cost of public services - Maximizing redevelopment in areas with existing infrastructure

-The Preliminary Recommended Plan recognizes the impact of market forces on the location, intensity, and character of future urban development.
+The Preliminary Plan recognizes the impact of market forces on the location, intensity, and character of future urban development.
 It also recognizes the important role of communities in development decisions, and encourages communities to act on the land use recommendations presented in VISION 2050 to make the Region an attractive place for all current and future residents and businesses.